 Tallaght Choral Society was formed in 1967, when Tallaght was still a small village at the foot of the Dublin mountains.
 A group of singers came together under the direction of Fr.
 Donal Sweeney OP to form a church choir based in the Dominican Priory.
-Under a succession of music directors, the small church choir gradually took on the mantle of a choral society and now has a membership of over 100.
-As a result, Tallaght Choral Society now has a reputation as one of Ireland’s strongest choral societies.
+Under a succession of music directors, the small church choir gradually took on the mantle of a choral society.
+Before Covid we had a membership of over 80 and are now almost back to that strength.

-The current Music Director Lynsey Callaghan was appointed in September 2015 and the members are excited to be working with Lynsey who has already established herself as one of the most successful Irish choral conductors of her generation.
+Tallaght Choral Society has a reputation as one of Ireland’s strongest choral societies and our current Music Director, Lynsey Callaghan, was appointed in September 2015.
+Our members are excited to be working with Lynsey who has already established herself as one of the most successful Irish choral conductors of her generation.

 Tallaght Choral Society has participated in many RTÉ productions and its successful collaborations included works with the National Symphony Orchestra, RTE Concert Orchestra, National Youth Orchestra, Belfast Philharmonic Choir, RIAM Orchestra, Liverpool Welsh Choral Union, Edinburgh Royal Choral Union and a US choir, Bel Canto Chorus.
 In 2017, TCS celebrated its 50th anniversary and is delighted that its founder, Fr.
 Donal, is still actively involved and is the current President.
 This anniversary was marked by a successful performance of Mozart’s ‘Requiem’ in the National Concert Hall in June, followed by a trip to Rome in October where we sang in St. Peter’s Basilica, in San Clemente and at an Evensong service in All Saints.